Ashish-singha08/FoodRecipe/README.md

-This app uses the Json data manually created.
+This app uses the JSON data manually created.

-It is built using the angular seed boilerplate project.
+It is built using Angular seed boilerplate project.

-It uses express server and ui-router.
+It uses express server and UI-Router.